punchagan/punchagan.muse-amuse.in/content/blog/cycling-from-manali-to-leh-an-faq.md

 ## If yes, which part of the year would you do it? {#if-yes-which-part-of-the-year-would-you-do-it}

-Late August or mid-September might be a better time.
+Late August to mid-September might be a better time.
 We'd also need to look out for rains and land-slides, though.